johnwcowan/pdp8x/arch.md

 to the same word and read it a second time.
 If the value is 0, the page does not exist.
 Otherwise the page exists; write 0 to the word.)

-Because there are two instructions per word and all addressing is by words, it is sometimes necessary to have a no-operation instruction (0x7000) as the second instruction of a word.
-The PDP-8/X assembler can insert such instructions before a label and after a JMS instruction (see below) when needed, as it is only possible to jump to the first instruction of a word.

-**It is not yet specified whether the first instruction is stored in the more significant (0xFFFF0000) or the less significant (0x0000FFFF) bits of the word.**

 ## Instruction decoding

 Each cycle of the PDP-8/X begins by setting IR to M[PC] and setting OP from the four most significant bits (0xF000) of IR.
-The 21 most significant bits of PC (0xFFFFF800) are copied to Y, and the 11 least significant bits of Y are set to 0.
+The 19 most significant bits of PC are copied to Y, and the 13 least significant bits of Y are set to 0.
-Then PC is set to PC + 1, but if PC is equal to H, then set PC to 0 instead.
+Then set PC to PC + 1, but if PC is equal to H, then set PC to 0 instead.

 ## Memory-referencing instructions